Are you fortunate enough to have old journals and diaries from family members in your attic, garage, closet, or home hiding places?

 2. Preserve

-Now that you have the items and who created the items gathered, take action on preserving them.
+Now that you have the items and know who created the items gathered, take action to preserve them.

 Melissa Barker, The Archive Lady, shares a wealth of knowledge about preserving family artifacts.
 With old journals, she recommends: